hauselin/ollama-r/paper/paper.md

 ## Manage chat history

-When chatting with a model, Ollama and other LLM providers like OpenAI and Anthropic require chat/conversation histories to be formatted in a particular way. `ollamar provides utility functions to format the messages in the chat history.
+When chatting with a model, Ollama and other LLM providers like OpenAI and Anthropic require chat/conversation histories to be formatted in a particular way. `ollamar makes it easy to manipulate the messages in the chat history.

 ```r
 # initialize or create messages for a chat history